-For the years ended December 31, 2023 and 2022, the Company accrued and recognized its employee remunerations amounting to \$24,300 thousand and \$27,000 thousand, respectively; as well as its remunerations to directors amounting to \$8,720 thousand and \$10,200 thousand, respectively.
+For the years ended December 31, 2024 and 2023,the Company accrued and recognized its employee remunerations amounting to \$30,000 thousand and \$24,300 thousand, respectively; as well as its remunerations to directors amounting to \$12,075 thousand and \$8,720 thousand, respectively.
 These amounts were calculated by using the Company's pre-tax net profit for the period before deducting the amounts of the remunerations to employees, directors, multiplied by the distribution of ratio of the remunerations to employees, and directors based on the Company's articles of incorporation, and expensed under operating costs or expenses.
 If there would be any changes after the reporting date, the changes shall be accounted for as changes in accounting estimates and recognized as profit or lost in the next year.
 If, however, the shareholders determine that the employee remuneration is to be distributed through stock dividends, the calculation, based on the shares, shall be calculated using the stock price on the day before the shareholders' meeting.

-There were no difference between the estimated and actual amounts in 2023 and 2022.
+There were no significant difference between the estimated and actual amounts in 2024 and 2023.